betheden/hebrew-grammar/content/pronoun_interrogative.rst

 Summary
 -------

-An interrogative pronoun is a pronoun that introduces a question.
+An interrogative pronoun is a pronoun that appears at the beginning of a clause/sentence and indicates that the clause/sentence is an interrogative question rather than an indicative statement.

 Article
 -------

-In Biblical Hebrew, a family of interrogative particles function as interrogative pronouns, and some scholars call them "interrogative pronouns" instead of "interrogative particles."
-Two of the most common ones (מִי and מָה) can also function as an :ref:`pronoun_indefinite`, in which case the context has to make clear which one it is.
-As a general rule, the particles מִי or מָה function as interrogative pronouns when they appear at the beginning of a sentence or clause, and function as indefinite pronouns when they appear in the middle of a sentence or clause.
-However, this is not a universal rule.
+In Biblical Hebrew, a family of :ref:`interrogative particles<particle_interrogative>` function as interrogative pronouns, and many scholars use the terms "interrogative pronouns" and "interrogative particles" interchangeably.
+The two most common interrogative particles are מִי (personal interrogative pronoun, referring to a person) and מָה (impersonal interrogative pronoun, referring to a thing).
+These two pronouns can also function as :ref:`indefinite pronouns<pronoun_indefinite>`, especially when they appear in the middle of a clause/sentence rather than at the beginning.
+As a general rule, the particles מִי or מָה function as interrogative pronouns when they appear at the beginning of a clause/sentence, and function as indefinite pronouns when they appear in the middle of a sentence or clause.
+However, this is not a universal rule; the specific use of these pronouns must always be determined from the context.